Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Results

 \subsection{Dense suspension of RBCs under oscillatory flow}

-First, we investigate the oscillatory behaviour of dense suspension of RBCs under SAOS flow at $Ca_0$ = 0.05.
-A snapshot of the numerical results for the lowest input shear frequency investigated in this study $f_{in}$= 0.01 are shown in figure~\ref{fig:time_hct04ca005lam5}($a$), while the time history of the specific viscosity $\mu_{sp} (t)$ and shear-rate $\dot{\gamma} (t)$ are displayed in figure~\ref{fig:time_hct04ca005lam5}($b$), where the value of $\mu_{sp}$ obtained under steady shear flow is also displayed with dashed line for comparison.
+First, we investigate the oscillatory behavior of dense suspension of RBCs under SAOS flow at $Ca_0$ = 0.05.
+A snapshot of the numerical results for the lowest input shear frequency investigated in this study $f_{in}$= 0.01 is shown in Fig.~\ref{fig:time_hct04ca005lam5}(a), while the time history of the specific viscosity $\mu_{sp} (t)$ and shear-rate $\dot{\gamma} (t)$ are displayed in Fig.~\ref{fig:time_hct04ca005lam5}(b), where the value of $\mu_{sp}$ obtained under steady shear flow is also displayed with dashed line for comparison.
 As expected, the magnitude of $\mu_{sp}$ at the lowest shear frequency $f_{in}$ is similar to that obtained under steady shear flow, and the output wave, $\mu_{sp}$, responds to the imposed shear, $\dot{\gamma}$, without significant delay.
-When the shear frequency $f_{in}$ increases, the resultant amplitude $|\mu_{sp}|^{amp}$ is reduced, as shown in figures~\ref{fig:time_hct04ca005lam5}($c$) and \ref{fig:time_hct04ca005lam5}($d$).
+When the shear frequency $f_{in}$ increases, the resultant amplitude $|\mu_{sp}|^{amp}$ is reduced, as shown in Figs.~\ref{fig:time_hct04ca005lam5}(c) and \ref{fig:time_hct04ca005lam5}(d).
 Furthermore, there is a clear phase delay between the $\mu_{sp}$ and $\dot{\gamma}$ oscillations, with the phase difference increasing as $f_{in}$ increases.
+The rate of decrease in the amplitude of the specific viscosity $|\mu_{sp}|^{amp}$ shown in Fig.~\ref{fig:time_hct04ca005lam5}(c) is only 0.00781 over a non-dimensional time of $\dot{\gamma}_0 t$ = 100, starting from $\dot{\gamma}_0 t$ = 800.
+Thus, the results that we discuss later, e.g., in Fig.~\ref{fig:hct04ca005lam5} can be considered to be fully converged.